In 1786, Llangollen spent £200 on construction of a workhouse.

 On 25th April, 1842, the Guardians refused to obey a directive from the Poor Law Commissioners that the Workhouse purchase its bread from a particular local baker.
 A free supply of "heath" collected on the mountainside by the Workhouse children meant that they could bake their own bread more cheaply.
 Buying-in bread was, they considered, "a waste of this free child labour".

-Since its closure as a workhouse, the building has been used as a factory for engineering, seed production, and shirt-making.
+In 1930, the establishment was taken over by Denbighsire County Council and was redesignated as a Public Assistance Institution.
+It closed in the 1930s although the casual wards continued in use into the 1940s.
+The site was sold off in 1946 and subsequently used for a variety of purpose including as a factory for engineering, seed production, and shirt-making.
 After falling into dilapidation, it was restored in the early 1980s and now houses a clothing and craft shop.

 - Meirionnydd Archives, Ffordd y Bala, Dolgellau LL40 2YF.
 Holdings include: Guardians' minute books (1837-1930); Ledgers (1837-1930); Admissions and discharges (1912-13); Returns of births and vaccinations (1923-8); Letter books etc. (1839-49, 1861-71, 1875-1931); etc.